junxit/us-congress-bills-114/bill.md

 legis-num: H.R.
 2250
 congress: 114th CONGRESS
 session: 1st Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 2250

-> Making appropriations for the Legislative Branch for the fiscal year ending September 30, 2016, and for other purposes.
+That the bill from the House of Representatives (H.R.
+2250) entitled “An Act making appropriations for the Legislative Branch for the fiscal year ending September 30, 2016, and for other purposes.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

+-  This Act may be cited as the “Further Continuing Appropriations Act, 2016”.